ProgrammazioneDiSistema2023-IA-ZZ/Group20/README.md

 - [onnx-runtime-cli](onnx-runtime-cli/README.md): a command line interface app that uses the library

-- [onnx-runtime-bindings](onnx-runtime-bindings/README.md): a Python binding for the library
+- [onnx-binding](onnx-binding/README.md): Python bindings for the library
+- [onnx-runtime-pyapp](onnx-runtime-pyapp/README.md): a Python app that uses our Python bindings

 ## Code documentation (cargo doc)